ndakalajulius/event-hub-frontend/README.md

- # About The Project
+ # Event Hub Kenya
-Events HUb kenya is a web app where one may add his or her event and also view other events that are happening in the country.
+Events Hub kenya is a web app where one may add his or her event and also view other events that are happening in the country.
  ## Built With
  * [Ruby](https://www.ruby-lang.org/en/)
  * [Sinatra](http://sinatrarb.com/)